 Team members also need to be challenged technically.
 As a leader, you need to take time to understand each engineer and what motivates them, to figure out what parts of the development they care about the most.
 A lot of times, business-minded leaders just want the software to be built, and don’t take the time to understand that there’s a lot that goes into building software and systems.”

-3. What are some mechanisms you use for team building?
+3. What are some mechanisms you use for virtual team building?

 “First, I like to create small teams of, say, three engineers who will entirely own the product or system they’re working on.
 This creates a natural group where members share responsibilities, development, the work, and the rewards.
 Larger teams can lead to unhealthy internal politics, where some members can do less work and get away with it.
 But three people can create a very powerful set of tools, and can build anything they really want.